Ebrahemots-lab/What-I-Learn/OOP/HandleException.md

          string[] colors = { "red", "green", "blue" };
          Console.WriteLine(colors[6]);
  ```
-            //Notice it will not give a warining or error because the exception will be ocured in the run time
+            Notice it will not give a warining or error because the exception will be ocured in the run time
-            //We are try to access index number 5 in the colors array which size is 3
+            We are try to access index number 5 in the colors array which size is 3
-            //First we need to write a protective code
+            First we need to write a protective code
-            //we need to check if the Length of the array is larger than or equal 6
+            we need to check if the Length of the array is larger than or equal 6
-            //if no Do nothing.
+            if no Do nothing.
-            //If yes print the element
+            If yes print the element